sairum/tcsBU/README.md

 grunt watch
 ```

-which will watch for any modification while editing and will recompile anything if necessary.
+which will watch for any modification while editing, and will recompile anything if necessary.

 ## References
-- Clement M, Posada D, Crandall KA (2000) TCS: a computer program to estimate gene genealogies. *Molecular Ecology* 9, 1657-1659.
+1. Clement M, Posada D, Crandall KA (2000) TCS: a computer program to estimate gene genealogies. *Molecular Ecology* 9, 1657-1659.
-- Templeton AR, Crandall KA, Sing CF (1992) A cladistic analysis of phenotypic associations with haplotypes inferred from restriction endonuclease mapping and DNA sequence data.
+2. Templeton AR, Crandall KA, Sing CF (1992) A cladistic analysis of phenotypic associations with haplotypes inferred from restriction endonuclease mapping and DNA sequence data.
 III.
 Cladogram estimation. *Genetics* 132, 619-633.